-To generate a combinational loop report, from the Maximum (or Minimum) Delay Analysis Tools menu, choose Reports > Combinational Loop.
+To generate a combinational loop report, from the Designer Tools menu, select Reports > Timing > Combinational Loops.
 The report appears in a separate window.

-To generate the combinational loop report; from the Tools menu, choose Reports > Combinational Loops
+You can also generate the combinational loop report from within SmartTime.
+From the Tools menu, choose Reports > Combinational Loops.